relaycorp/awala-testing-jvm/README.md

-# relaynet-jvm-testing
+# awala-testing-jvm

 Testing utilities for Relaynet implementations on the JVM.

 ## Install

-This module is available on JCenter as `tech.relaycorp:relaynet-testing`.
-[Find the latest version on Bintray](https://bintray.com/relaycorp/maven/tech.relaycorp.relaynet.testing).
+This module is available on JCenter as `tech.relaycorp:awala-testing`.
+[Find the latest version on Maven Central](https://search.maven.org/artifact/tech.relaycorp/awala-testing).

 ## Usage